-In 2010, an extensive study was conducted on the total antioxidant content of more than 3,100 foods, beverages, spices, herbs, and supplements used worldwide.
+In 2010, there was an extensive study on the total antioxidant content of more than 3,100 foods, beverages, spices, herbs, and supplements used worldwide.
 This study included 283 beverages.
-Of all beverages included, hibiscus tea was found to be highest in antioxidants.
+Of all beverages included, hibiscus tea was the highest in antioxidants.

-Hibiscus leaves are what make Red Zinger™ tea “zingy,” and they can be quite tart.
+Hibiscus leaves are what make Red Zinger™ tea “zingy” and quite tart.
 One way to sweeten this ruby red herbal tea is by making a variation of the classic Mexican drink, called Agua Fresca.
 This is traditionally made with watermelon, lime, and sugar, but you can leave out the sugar.
 This Hibiscus Agua Fresca takes advantage of the natural tartness of hibiscus and blends it with the sweet flavor of watermelon to create a delicious flavor combination.

-From a health perspective, the dietary flavonoids in watermelon have been shown to be anti-inflammatory and reduce muscle soreness after exercise.
+From a health perspective, the dietary flavonoids in watermelon are anti-inflammatory and can reduce muscle soreness after exercise.
 Watermelon is also rich in citrulline, which is metabolized into arginine, an essential amino acid.
-The consumption of citrulline has been shown to help improve symptoms of erectile dysfunction in men.
+The consumption of citrulline can even help improve symptoms of erectile dysfunction in men.